-Investment income - fiduciary, which represents interest income earned on cash and restricted funds, increased in 2004 compared to 2003 primarily due to an increase in the amount of invested cash in 2004.
-While the amount of invested cash has increased, rates of return are at historical lows placing downward pressure on the returns that Gallagher is able to earn.
+Investment income - fiduciary, which represents interest income earned on cash and restricted funds, increased in 2004 compared to 2003 primarily due to an increase in the amount of invested cash and a modest increase in the rates of interest earned in 2004.
+While the amount of invested cash and rates of interest earned have increased, rates of return are still at historical lows placing downward pressure on the returns that Gallagher is able to earn.

-The increase in compensation expense in 2004 compared to 2003 was primarily due to an increase in the average number of employees, salary increases, and increases in incentive compensation linked to Gallagher's overall operating results (\$5.0 million in the aggregate); the expensing of stock-based compensation in 2004 (\$1.1 million); and the adverse impact of foreign currency translation (\$1.6 million).
+The increase in compensation expense in 2004 compared to 2003 was primarily due to an increase in the average number of employees, salary increases, and increases in incentive compensation linked to Gallagher's overall operating results (\$12.6 million in the aggregate); the expensing of stock-based compensation in 2004 (\$2.2 million); the adverse impact of foreign currency translation (\$2.7 million); and an increase in the amortization of deferred compensation and restricted stock (\$1.5 million).
 The increase in employee headcount primarily relates to the addition of employees associated with the acquisitions accounted for as purchases that were made in the last 12 months.

-The increase in other operating expenses in 2004 over 2003 was due primarily to an increase in rent and utility costs associated with leased office space and office expansion (\$1.0 million) and increases in travel and entertainment costs (\$0.6 million).
-The increases in these expenses were partially offset by a decrease in professional services fees (\$0.6 million).
+The increase in other operating expenses in 2004 over 2003 was due primarily to an increase in business insurance costs (\$2.0 million), an increase in rent and utility costs associated with leased office space and office expansion (\$1.7 million) and increases in travel and entertainment costs (\$1.3 million).
+These increases were partially offset by decreases in professional services fees (\$0.5 million) and minority interest expense (\$1.5 million).
+This decrease in minority interest expense was due to the acquisition of the remaining 50% ownership interest in Risk Management Partners Ltd. in first quarter 2004.